bjmingyang/iDRAC-Ansible-module/README.md

 # iDRAC-Ansible-module
 Ansible module to manage the Dell iDRAC

+WARNING - This project is pre-ALPHA and is still going through many changes.